 - First line of defence: Functions that own and manage risks.
 Individual department heads at DLR are responsible for identifying, measuring, managing and reporting risks and for ensuring that adequate controls are in place.
-Department heads are also responsible for preparing/updating business procedures (including for compliance with new laws and industry regulations). - Second line of defence: Risk Management and Compliance, which are independent advisory and control functions reporting directly to the Executive Board.
-The primary focus of the Compliance function is to oversee that the first line of defence complies with applicable regulation, policies and business procedures.
-The primary focus of the Risk Management function is to address future threats by defining how the first line of defence should identify, measure, manage and report risk. - Third line of defence: Internal Audit, which is independent of the Executive Board and of the performance of tasks in the first and second lines of defence.
+Department heads are also responsible for preparing/updating business procedures and in that context for ensuring that compliance requirements are observed. - Second line of defence: Risk Management and Compliance, which are independent advisory and control functions, reporting directly to the Executive Board.
+The primary focus of the Compliance function is to oversee that the first line of defence complies with applicable regulation, internal rules and market standards (best practice).
+The primary focus of the Risk Management function is to maintain a comprehensive view of DLR and DLR's risk exposure for purposes of assessing whether adequate risk management is in place.
+The Risk Management function is responsible for establishing the framework for appropriate identification, measurement, management and reporting of all material risks. - Third line of defence: Internal Audit, which is independent of the Executive Board and of the performance of tasks in the first and second lines of defence.
 Internal Audit reports directly to the Board of Directors and the Board's Audit Committee.

-Figure 1.
 Risk management at DLR - the three lines of defence

 Risk Management must maintain a comprehensive view of DLR and DLR's risks for purposes of assessing whether adequate risk management is in place.
-The Risk Management function is responsible for establishing the framework for appropriate identification, measurement, management and reporting of all material risks.
+DLR's Risk Management function is responsible for establishing the framework for appropriate identification, measurement, management and reporting of all material risks.
 Risk Management is an independent advisory, control and reporting function which does not own individual risks but owns the framework for managing risk across DLR.
-The Risk Management Officer reports directly to DLR's Executive Board.
+The Risk Management Officer reports to DLR's Executive Board.